basic building blocks

 The sample project generated by

-org.apidesign.html knockout4j-archetype
+org.apidesign.html knockout4j-archetype is configured

 to use JavaFX